-After buying climbing aids from FassadenGrün - for plants such as Wisteria, Roses, Clematis or other - please always follow the drilling information needed to adhere to walls.
-These can be found on this pages tips and rules, but the list is not exhaustive.
+After purchasing a climbing aid from FassadenGrün -- for plants such as wisteria, rose, clematis, or other, and their adherence to a facade-- please always follow the instructions for drilling.
+Here you will find tips and rules, but the list does not claim to be exhaustive.
 It is only a complement to the respective product data sheets and is a reference for lay and handymen who rarely do such mounting.
 For some types of walls there are some specific instructions; such as for concrete and plastered walls.

-Each drilled hole for climbing aids represents a risky intervention in an existing structure.
+Each drilled hole for climbing aids represents a risky interference into an existing structure.
 Inform yourself about the type and nature of your wall.

-Make sure that the area of your drilling hits NO electric cables, pipelines and such which are often inside the masonry.
+Make sure that the area of your drilling has NO electric cables, pipelines and such, which are often inside the masonry.
 Be extra careful with the 'flush' lines which are also laid inside the outer house walls sometimes.

-Even drilling in areas of lintels, ceilings, ring beams, and the like, can be problematic depending on the type of wall and it maybe best to stay away from there.
+Even drilling in areas of lintels, ceilings/floor slabs, ring beams and the like, can be problematic, depending on the wall type; it may be best to stay away from there.

-For free standing walls of masonry bricks or natural stones holes are not possible in border areas (less than about 25 cm from the wall edge) because possible cracks and spalling may originate.
-Fortifications near the mural crown or the wall edges should be done without 'expansion pressure', ie without drilling and plugs, but by bonding with composite mortar.
+If possible, do not drill holes in border regions of free-standing walls made of brick or natural stone (that is: not less than about 25 cm from the wall edge), as cracks and spalling may occur under later loads.
+Fortifications/fastenings near the wall coping or the wall edges should be done without 'expansion pressure', i.e. without drilling and dowels, but by bonding with composite mortar.

-Draw the drill points in the form of a crosshair (photo).
+Draw/mark each drill point in the form of a crosshair (photo).

-In low light and glare use in addition a second, differently colored pen for safe recovery of the points marked (photo).
+In low light and glare, use a second, differently colored pen for sure identification of the points marked (photo).

-Use pencils, chalk, crayons and such for marking.
-They should leave traces but be completely able to be removed with an eraser.
-Mark an inconspicuous spot as a sample, if necessary.
+Use pencils, crayons, oil pastels, etc.. for marking, the traces of which can be completely removed with an eraser.
+You can mark an inconspicuous spot as a sample.

-Draw first ALL points before you start drilling.
-This allows you to make corrections if still necessary.
+Draw ALL points before you start drilling.
+This allows you to make corrections if necessary.

-Use a mason's string or a laser especially with long and high distances and in several drill points in succession for vertical and horizontal calibration of the drill points (photos).
+Use a mason cord or a laser for calibrating the drilling points vertically and horizontally, especially for long and high distances and where there are several drill points in succession (photos).

-If the harmonious arrangement of the climbing aid on representative walls plays a particularly important role for you, best to do as follows: Select all drill points on the wall and firmly mark them with your pencil, then take some pictures.
-Print this, draw corresponding to the visible boreholes all your future cable lines, compare the result with your plan and discuss it with the client/contractor if necessary, before you start drilling.
-Also a direct visualization of the climbing aid by small nails fastened and wall string (photo) is possible.
+If the harmonious arrangement of the climbing aid on representative walls plays a particularly important role for you, it is best to do the following: select all drill points on the wall and firmly mark them with your pencil; then take some pictures.
+Print these out, plot/sketch all rope lines according to the visible drilling points; compare the result with your plan, and discuss it with the client/contractor, if necessary, before you start drilling.
+A direct visualisation of the climbing aid by small, hammered nails and mason's cord (photo) is possible.

-Holes > 8 mm are pre-drilled with a smaller drill bit (8 mm), only then the 'right' drill bit is scheduled.
+Holes > 8 mm must be pre-drilled with a smaller drill bit (8 mm); only then will the 'right' drill be positioned.

 Make sure that the shafts of your drill bit and the chuck of the drill match, so that the drill is secure in the chuck.

-Use new, sharp drill bits from our range.
-Old bits are often worn out, slip, beat and vibrate during drilling and do not produce the exact required hole diameter.
+Use new, sharp drill bits from our inventory/product line.
+Old bits are often worn out, slip and vibrate during drilling and do not produce the exact required hole diameter.

 Secure the perimeter against falling objects when working at heights.